 PLANNING YOUR CHARGING

-Also the In Vehicle Tablet has a built in GPS (including offline navigation) which can help you plan your day.
+The camper also comes with an In Vehicle Tablet has a built in GPS (including offline navigation) which can help you plan your day.
 The tablet also has CamperMate which suggests activities and experience near you, bookable directly from the device and locates useful things like the holiday parks you will be staying in along the way.

 ON THE ROAD